LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

         }
       };

+**Avoid for_all within a lambda**.
 When calling a kernel via ``axom::for_all`` from a surrounding lambda function, consider calling ``axom::for_all`` from a class member method instead.
-The nvcc compiler will not compile kernel invokations inside lambda functions.
+The nvcc compiler will not compile kernel invocations inside lambda functions.
 This pattern comes up when an intermediate function is supplied a lambda that uses ``axom::for_all`` such as when handling many data types.

 Do this: